bablr-lang/.github/profile/README.md

 We think this tends to create a healthy, sustainable open-source ecosystem in the same way a tree is strong when its trunk supports many branches, twigs, and leaves.
 A tree with only a trunk is probably a dead tree.

+## We accept donations!

+The first five years of initial development work on this project were full time without compensation.
+If you are excited about the direction of our work and you are in a position to be able, we would love support on [OpenCollective](https://opencollective.com/bablr).
+Such contributions would in a very practical sense ensure our skilled team's ability to continue to focus on shipping the best possible software for everyone, for free!

 ## Code of Conduct

 We don't maintain a formal code of conduct.
 This does not mean that all behavior is permissible, but rather that we recognize that creating a welcoming community requires continuous effort and diplomacy.
-We ask for your help to create a friendly ["no wrong doors"](https://lethain.com/no-wrong-doors/) culture, and we ask for grace and guidance from our community if and when we do not live up to our own promises and principles.
+We ask for your help to create a friendly "no wrong doors" culture, and we ask for grace and guidance from our community if and when we do not live up to our own promises and principles.